Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - Geolocation of opened connections
 - DB conn (Tortoise!!)
 - Optimize fetching of services with _WMI Watcher_ or _psutil_
+- Risk level in index page to view suspicious processes

 ## Possible improvements that i will **NOT** make